panlinux/ubuntu-server-documentation/how-to/networking/install-dnssec.md

   * The *example.internal* zone became signed.
   * Since the zone changed, its serial number was incremented (started as 1, now it's 3).

+The DNSSEC keys are kept in `/var/cache/bind`:

+    -rw-r--r-- 1 bind bind  413 Oct 23 20:50 Kexample.internal.+013+48112.key
+    -rw------- 1 bind bind  215 Oct 23 20:50 Kexample.internal.+013+48112.private
+    -rw-r--r-- 1 bind bind  647 Oct 23 20:50 Kexample.internal.+013+48112.state

 This is the bulk of the work.
 This zone is now signed, and maintained automatically by bind9 using the *default* dnssec policy.

+## Verification

+The zone that was just signed is almost ready to serve DNSSEC.
+Let's perform some verification steps.

+As it is now, this zone *example.internal* is "disconnected" from the parent zone.
+Its name was made up for this how-to, but even if it represented a realm domain, it would still be missing the connection to the parent zone.
+Remember that DNSSEC relies on the chain of trust, and the parent of our zone needs to be able to vouch for it.

+Before taking that step, however, it's important to verify if everything else is working.
+In particular, we would want to perform some DNSSEC queries, and perform validation.
+A good tool to perform this validation is `delv`.

+`delv` is similar to `dig`, but it will perform validation on the results using the same internal resolver and validator logic as the bind9 server itself.

+Since our zone is disconnected, we need to tell `delv` to use the public key created for the zone as a trusted anchor, and to not try to reach out to the root servers of the internet.

+First, copy the public zone key somewhere else so it can be edited.
+For example:

+    cp /var/cache/bind/Kexample.internal.+013+48112.key /tmp/example.key

+That file will have some comments and the top, and then have a line that starts with the zone name, like this (the full key was truncated below for brevity):

+    example.internal.
+3600 IN DNSKEY 257 3 13 jkmS5hfyY3nSww....

+We need to make some changes here:

+ * Remove the comment lines from the top.
+ * Edit that line and replace the `3600 IN DNSKEY` text with `static-key`.
+ * The key material after the `13` number must be enclosed in double quotes (`"`).
+ * The line needs to end with a `;`.
+ * And finally the line needs to be inside a `trust-anchors` block.

+ In the end, the `/tmp/example.key` file should look like this:

+    trust-anchors {
+        example.internal. static-key 257 3 13 "jkmS5hfyY3nSww....";
+    };

+Now `delv` can be used to query the *example.internal* zone and perform DNSSEC validation:

+    $ delv @127.0.0.1 -a /tmp/example.key +root=example.internal noble.example.internal +multiline
+    ; fully validated
+    noble.example.internal.
+86400 IN A 192.168.1.11
+    noble.example.internal.
+86400 IN RRSIG A 13 3 86400 (
+                                    20241106131533 20241023195023 48112 example.internal.
+                                    5fL4apIwCD9kt4XbzzlLxMXY3mj8Li1WZu3qzlcBpERp
+                                    lXPgLODbRrWyp7L81xEFnfhecKtEYv+6Y0Xa5iVRug== )

 # References